Psyshadow/HCIclone/README.md

 - Questions to check knowledge

 ### Ideation Process
-The goal of the exercise session from **10/10/2019** was to hold a brainstorming session for collecting the ideas and various solution possibilities for the task at hand.
-These were then categorized into groups for all the subtasks, such as:
+The goal of the exercise session from **10/10/2019** was to hold a brainstorming session to collect ideas and various solution possibilities for the task at hand.
+These were then categorized into groups of subtasks, for example:
 - Platform Selection
 - Onboarding Experience and Content Structure
 - Progress and Reward Tracking